Kristina01111000/lavendersite/README.md

 - set up the newsletter
 - double check the spelling of LaFayette, does it have a space
 - fix refunds page

+- added a separate all products page so shop would work
+- added bundles chunk to top of shop page